-The BC Emergency Program Act (EPA) requires local authorities to prepare a local all hazard Emergency Management Plan (EMP) that addresses the preparation for, response to and recovery from emergencies and disasters.
+The Emergency Program Act (EPA) and the associated regulations provide the legislative framework for the management of disasters and emergencies in BC.
+It requires local authorities to prepare a local all-hazard Emergency Management Plan (EMP) that addresses the preparation for, response to, and recovery from emergencies and disasters.
 The EPA also provides the authority for the local authorities to declare a state of local emergency and exercise specific powers while under a local state of emergency.
 The provincial government can choose to restrict some powers during a state of local emergency.
-The EPA also allows the provincial government to declare a state of emergency in any portion of the province and subsequently exercise specific powers while under a state of emergency.
+The EPA also allows the provincial government to declare a state of emergency in any portion of the province and subsequently exercise specific powers while under a state of emergency.made to the BC Building Act allows local governments and Treaty First Nations to create Development Permit Areas (DPA's) that can include wildfire risk reduction measures, including technical building requirements.